 How long does the tribunal take to decide a rent case?

 Once you've submitted, the typical timeline is 8–16 weeks to a hearing in the Property Chamber, plus 2–6 weeks for the decision in writing.
-The new rent (whether confirmed or lowered) takes effect from the date in the original Section 13 notice — so the tribunal can effectively backdate the change, and any difference is owed or refunded.
+The new rent isn't backdated: it starts from the date in the Section 13 notice only if the tribunal decides before that date — otherwise it starts from the next payment date after the decision.
+You keep paying the existing rent until then.

 What's the deadline to apply after a Section 13 notice?